 New Jersey Natural Gas’ Proposed Pipeline

-New Jersey Natural Gas proposes to build the so-called “Southern Reliability Link” (SRL), a 30”, 722 psi natural gas transmission line, running from Chesterfield to Manchester, through the Pinelands Preservation Area, including along stretch through the Lakehurst section of Joint Base McGuire-Dix-Lakehurst (JB MDL).
+New Jersey Natural Gas (NJNG) proposes to build the so-called “Southern Reliability Link” (SRL), a 30”, 722 psi natural gas transmission line, running from Chesterfield to Manchester, through the Pinelands Preservation Area, including along stretch through the Lakehurst section of Joint Base McGuire-Dix-Lakehurst (JB MDL).
 Most or all of the pipeline within the Pinelands would lie within the Kirkwood-Cohansey aquifer.
 Even though the legal challenges are still pending, NJNG decided to go ahead and build the section in the Pinelands starting in December 2018.

 The Pinelands Comprehensive Management Plan (CMP) permits development within Federal and Military Area of the Pinelands, including on JB MDL property and roads running through this area, only if it is “associated with the function of” the Base and is located only in the Pinelands’ “Protection Area” wherever feasible, not in the Preservation Area.
 The SRL does not meet either of these restrictions, as it would merely traverse the Base through the Preservation Area.